Social

 Investigation and verification

-• Officers and employees asked to cooperate with the investigation and verification must cooperate in good faith and cannot interfere with the investigation and verification.
+• Any officers or employees asked to cooperate with the investigation, collectively "cooperators," must respond to that request in good faith and not interfere with the investigation and verification.

 page top